-I grew up next to Hof/Saale in Upper Franconia, attended the music school there at the age of 6, first learned the cello and later also the piano.
-At the age of 17 I moved to Berlin on my own to attend the Carl Philipp Emanuel Bach Musikgymnasium.
+I grew up near Hof an der Saale in Upper Franconia and began studying music at the local music school at the age of six—starting with the cello and later also taking up the piano.
+At 17, I moved to Berlin on my own to attend the Carl Philipp Emanuel Bach Musikgymnasium.

-During my studies in Munich and Leipzig, I developed my passion for sailing, which I can now live out at Wannsee and other waters, where many of my cello photos were taken.
+While studying in Munich and Leipzig, I also discovered my passion for sailing—something I now enjoy regularly on the Wannsee and other nearby waters, where many of my cello photos were taken.

-For many years I played in the Konzerthausorchester Berlin, as well as other orchestras such as the Mahler Chamber Orchestra, and I have been conducting the Vitzenburger Schlosskonzerte with my duo partner Andreas Schulz for 15 years.
+For many years, I performed with the Konzerthausorchester Berlin, as well as with other ensembles such as the Mahler Chamber Orchestra.

 www.vitzenburger-schlosskonzerte.de